Kroenig in the New York Times on Putin's nuclear alert

-On February 27, deputy director of the Scowcroft Center for Strategy and Security Matthew Kroenig was quoted in an article in the New York Times titled “Putin Declares a Nuclear Alert, and Biden Seeks De-escalation.”
-Kroenig points out that Russian President Vladimir Putin’s heightened nuclear alert is just one of multiple historical examples of leaders threatening nuclear retaliation, including former President Trump.
-However, Kroenig asserts that leaders will not follow through because it threatens their extinction.
+On March 2, deputy director of the Scowcroft Center for Strategy and Security Matthew Kroenig was cited in an article in the New York Times titled “Putin is Brandishing the Nuclear Option.
+How Serious is the Threat?” from his previously published article in the New York Times.
+Kroenig highlights that it is unlikely that Putin will actually utilize Russia’s nuclear forces.

-Nuclear-armed states can’t fight nuclear wars because it would risk their extinction, but they can and do threaten it.Matthew Kroenig

 Forward Defense, housed within the Scowcroft Center for Strategy and Security, shapes the debate around the greatest military challenges facing the United States and its allies, and creates forward-looking assessments of the trends, technologies, and concepts that will define the future of warfare.